acierto/gulp-release/README.md

 It can be very handy, especially if somebody from the team decided to update manually one of the files but forgot to do it for another files too.

-## How to publish and bumps to a new version
+## How to publish and bump to a new version

 ```gulp complete-release``` # publish to NPM repo and GitHub